Dering v Uris

 Dering alleged that Uris had libelled him in a footnote in his novel Exodus, which described his participation in medical experiments in Auschwitz concentration camp during the Holocaust.
-The case was tried in the High Court of Justice before Justice Lawton and a jury between April and May 1964.
+The case was tried in the High Court of Justice before Mr Justice Lawton and a jury between April and May 1964.
 On 6 May, the jury returned a verdict for Dering, but awarded him contemptuous damages of one halfpenny, the smallest coin in the currency.
 As a result, Dering became liable for the defendants' legal costs.

 The trial attracted wide media coverage.
 In particular, The Times provided extensive coverage of the case, printing large portions of the testimony presented in court.
-The novel QB VII and its 1974 miniseries adaptation are loosely based on this case.
+Uris's novel QB VII and its 1974 miniseries adaptation are loosely based on this case.

 Background

 Wladislaw Alexander Dering was a Polish doctor who was imprisoned at Auschwitz during the Second World War for resistance activities.
 After the war, he reached Britain, but was detained by the British government as an alleged war criminal, while the Polish government sought his extradition.
 In 1948, he was released, the Home Secretary having decided that there was insufficient evidence to support a prima facie case against him.
 Dering thereupon joined the Colonial Medical Service, running a hospital in Hargeisa, British Somaliland.
 For his services, he was appointed an OBE in 1960.
 The same year, he returned to England and established a medical practice in North London.